 So, how could this come about?
 Scholars have many methods to (consciously or unconsciously) influence the findings.
 For instance, they often decide what participants were not valid.
 For example, those not paying sufficient attention are not therefore valid.
 The academic can choose to drop “outliers”.
 Any time you give researchers discretion runs the risk of reported results happening to be better than they would normally be.
 (This is even without scholars just making up results).
 In conclusion, be careful.
 Academic results might not be as definitive as they seem.

-…scholars often conduct many tests, and develop their theory ex post but present it as if the theory had been developed first” (Meyer, van Witteloostuijn, Beugeldijk, 2017, page 539).
-HARKing (hypothesizing after the results are known) is not too dissimilar to being allowed to put down the target after you have fired the arrow.
-You tend to find something significant if you are allowed to look as much as you like.
+…scholars often conduct many tests, and develop their theory ex post but present it as if the theory had been developed first.Meyer, van Witteloostuijn, Beugeldijk, 2017, page 539

 To cut down on poor (or even sometimes plain fraudulent) research methods the authors have a number of suggestions.
 Radically these involve dropping the reporting of cut-off significance levels to avoid any fixation on p=.0.5.
-I’ have sympathy with such changes that are coming to academic research.
-They won’t correct all problems but they are probably a step in the right direction.
+I have sympathy with such changes that are coming to academic research.
+They won’t correct all problems.
+Yet, they are, however, probably a step in the right direction.